If you use cosmetics, deodorant, shampoo, body wash, and feminine items, you may be exposing yourselves to pink washing – and dangerous toxins.

 Blogs that help you find clean brands for everything in your home:

 Here is a Mamavation article I researched on how to detox your armpits and possibly reduce your chance of breast cancer:

 - Not Just a Pretty Face: The Ugly Side of the Beauty Industry

 - The Green Beauty Rules: The Essential Guide to Toxic-Free Beauty, Green Glamour, and Glowing Skin

 And finally, if your friend or family member has breast cancer and feels these groups or this cause has benefitted her, don’t go storming about this new thing that you just found or demonizing companies.
-My goal here is to enlighten you that perhaps these are not the best purchases for you or your family, and that safe, cleaner options are available without breaking the bank.
+My goal here is to educate you that perhaps these are not the best purchases for you or your family, and that safe, cleaner options are available without breaking the bank.

-Living a nontoxic life is truly is it’s own reward.
+Living a nontoxic life is truly is its own reward.
 I can’t tell you that you won’t get cancer, but small changes, like removing carcinogenic products from your bath, beauty and personal care, can lower your risk of getting it.